roblox-ts/vscode-roblox-ts/README.md

 - Remove or prefix cross-boundary imports in intellisense.
 - Warn about non-type only cross-boundary imports.
 - Remove internal fields from roblox-ts types.
+- Remove deprecated entries from intellisense.
+- Remove @hidden entries from intellisense.

 ## Known Issues